Pharrell Williams v. Bridgeport Music: Appeal

 In August 2016, Thicke, Williams and T.I. appealed against the judgement on the grounds that the Gaye family failed to show substantial similarity between the two songs.
 Later, a number of amicus curiae briefs were filed in support of the appeal by musicians, musicologists and copyright scholars, including John Oates and R. Kelly.
 The briefs claimed that the judgement would have a deleterious effect on innovation in popular music industry and that the jury's verdict was based on flawed testimony by Gaye's family musical expert.
-In March 2018, the three-judge panel at the Court of Appeals upheld the District Court's decision 2-1.
+In March 2018, the three-judge panel at the Court of Appeals upheld the District Court's decision 2–1.

 Dissent

 Appellate Court Judge Jacqueline Nguyen wrote a dissenting opinion.
 She argued that "Blurred Lines" and "Got to Give It Up" differed in "melody, harmony" and "rhythm" and thus lack extrinsic similarity.
-She claimed that the judgement allows for protection over musical style and stated that "[it] establishes a dangerous precedent that strikes a devastating blow to future musicians and composers everywhere".
+She claimed that the judgement allowed for protection over musical style, stating that “[the judgement] establishes a dangerous precedent that strikes a devastating blow to future musicians and composers everywhere".